thepepeinc/book-of-kek/chapter-2-the-rare-pepe-project/pepes-blockchain-beginnings.md

 ## The Bitcointalk Announcement

 It's the 14 septembre 2016, that "billybob2014" has announced, on the crypto forum [Bitcointalk](https://bitcointalk.org/index.php?topic=1617264.0) : **"The first truly rare Pepes on the Bitcoin Blockchain!"**.
-What have started as a it's "_own little personal project to release_ [it's] _own rare Pepe cards for fun on Counterparty_" will transform into a collective project as he "_quickly realized that_ [he] _wasn't going to be the only one that wanted to make Pepes.
+In this first forums post, which was edited/update until 2017, it's states that what have started as a "_own little personal project to release_ [it's] _own rare Pepe cards for fun on Counterparty_" will transform into a collective project as he "_quickly realized that_ [he] _wasn't going to be the only one that wanted to make Pepes.
 So instead _[he]_ created a pepe directory for people to submit their Pepe's to_"[^1]

 This announcement is made at least one month later the effective beginning of the submission process, as it's states that
 > "_In about a month of Submissions we have reached over 300 Pepe's from artists all over the world_."